 The open storage of junk, refuse, scrap, disabled or damaged motor vehicles, whether awaiting repair or not, is prohibited in all zoning districts.

 4.18.
-Construction on public right-of-ways.
+Construction on public rights-of-way.

-No auxiliary structures or obstructions or landscaping shall be placed on public right-ofways.
+No auxiliary structures or obstructions or landscaping shall be placed on public right-of- ways.